-I apologize for the title but I could not help myself.
-The eighteenth century - the age of enlightenment - gave birth to more than the world's first modern republic.
-It gave birth to a more modern view of dogs.
-Scientists generally agree that there is good evidence that dogs were domesticated around 15,000 years ago.
-By 14,000 years ago, people were burying dogs, sometimes along with humans.
-The relationship between man and dogs has developed over thousands of years.
+I apologize for the title, but I couldn't help myself.
+The eighteenth century, the Age of Enlightenment, not only gave birth to the world's first modern republic but also shaped a more contemporary view of dogs.
+Scientists generally agree that there is strong evidence indicating that dogs were domesticated around 15,000 years ago.
+By roughly 14,000 years ago, people started to bury dogs, sometimes alongside humans.
+The relationship between humans and dogs has developed over thousands of years.

 Working Dogs

 Dogs are considered the first domesticated animals.
-The first domesticated dogs were used for hunting, but later became sheepdogs, war dogs, and watchdogs of all types.
-We are all aware of the uses of dogs in guarding sheep and home.
-But dogs were given other jobs as well.
-Turnspit dogs were used as a source of power, they turned a treadmill connected to a roasting spit.
-Similar arrangements were used for household duties such as churning butter.
-Dogs were trained to herd cattle.
-They were used as draft animals to pull small carts or sleds for farms, peddlers, or travelers, to deliver mail, and to pull carts carrying people for transportation or entertainment.
-In the case of the latter, dogs were trained to fight and race, with wages being placed on the results.
-This was very popular in the eighteenth century.
+Initially, domesticated dogs were used for hunting, but they later evolved into sheepdogs, war dogs, and various types of watchdogs.
+We all recognize the roles dogs play in guarding sheep and homes, but their contributions go beyond that.
+Turnspit dogs powered devices by operating a treadmill connected to a roasting spit.
+Similar setups were used for household chores, such as churning butter.
+Additionally, dogs were trained to herd cattle and serve as draft animals, pulling small carts or sleds for farms, peddlers, or travelers, delivering mail, and transporting people for leisure or entertainment.
+In the latter case, dogs were trained for racing and fighting, with bets placed on the outcomes, a practice that gained popularity in the eighteenth century.

 Man’s Best Friend

-Over centuries of cohabitation the dog became “man’s best friend.”
-Yet there continued a negative context in the relationship in history.
-The Roman proverb, cave canem—beware of the dog, indicated a negative side to the esteemed creature.
-The playwright and poet William Shakespeare used the terms "dog" and "cur" to describe despicable people.
-But overall, the feeling of man toward dogs was very positive.
-Benjamin Franklin once wrote, "There are three faithful friends—an old wife, an old dog, and ready money."
+Over centuries of living together, the dog became “man’s best friend.”
+However, there has still been a negative side to their history.
+The Roman proverb, cave canem—beware of the dog—points to a darker aspect of this respected creature.
+William Shakespeare, the playwright and poet, used the words "dog" and "cur" to describe contemptible people.
+Overall, though, humans have generally felt very positive about dogs.
+Benjamin Franklin once said, "There are three faithful friends—an old wife, an old dog, and ready money."

 Dogs of War

-War dogs came into use in ancient times.
-They were trained in combat as well as use as scouts, sentries, and trackers.
-The earliest use of war dogs in a battle recorded in classical sources was by Alyattes of Lydia against the Cimmerians around 600 BC.
-The Egyptians, Greeks, Persians, Sarmatians, Baganda, Alans, Slavs, Britons, and the Romans all used dogs in war.
-During the Middle Ages, the nobility made gifts of war dog breeding stock.
-The Spanish conquistadors brought war dogs to America.
-They used armored dogs specifically trained to kill natives.
-These dogs were a mixed breed of deerhound and mastiff with padded armor and spiked collars.
-These animals were large and fearsome.
-Aztec and Inca warriors were terrified of them (who wouldn’t be?).
-The conquistadors usually unleashed the dogs just as the enemy was just about to break.
-This led to a route that often proved more lethal than the battle.
-Ponce De Leon reportedly used a brace these large war dogs of them to put down a slave rebellion in Puerto Rico.
-In the eighteenth century, the famed Prussian king and warlord Frederick the Great used dogs as battlefield messengers.
-A celebrated dog lover, he famously is quoted: “The more I see of men, the better I like my dog."
+War dogs were used in ancient times, trained for combat as well as for roles such as scouts, sentries, and trackers.
+The earliest recorded use of war dogs in battle, documented in classical sources, occurred when Alyattes of Lydia fought against the Cimmerians around 600 BC.
+The Egyptians, Greeks, Persians, Sarmatians, Baganda, Alans, Slavs, Britons, and Romans all utilized dogs in warfare.
+During the Middle Ages, nobility gifted breeding stock of war dogs.
+The Spanish conquistadors brought war dogs to America, using armored dogs specifically trained to attack natives.
+These dogs were a mixed breed of deerhound and mastiff, recognized by their padded armor and spiked collars.
+These large, fearsome animals instilled terror in Aztec and Inca warriors (who wouldn’t be?).
+The conquistadors typically unleashed the dogs just as the enemy was about to break, leading to a rout that was often more lethal than the battle itself.
+Ponce De Leon reportedly used a brace of these large war dogs to suppress a slave rebellion in Puerto Rico.
+In the eighteenth century, the renowned Prussian king and warlord Frederick the Great employed dogs as battlefield messengers.
+A celebrated dog lover, he is famously quoted: “The more I see of men, the better I like my dog."

 Yankee Doodle Dogs